Hallan Çemi: Architecture

-15 m in the middle of the settlement.
-It is thought that there is a natural pit with a diameter of one meter in diameter, that hut-style houses were built around this pit, and the pit was used as a garbage dump.
-Indeed, many animal bones and stone fragments were found in this pit.
+It is thought that there is a natural pit, one meter in diameter, that hut-style houses were built around.
+The pit was likely used as a garbage dump as evidenced by animal bones and stone fragments were found inside of it.
 It is understood that this pit, which is used in all three building levels, has a hut-style structure.
-In addition, the presence of three sheep skulls (with their horns) suggested that this pit was "multi-functional".
+In addition, the presence of three sheep skulls with their horns suggested that this pit was "multi-functional".

 The architecture of all three building levels is different.
 Sandstone blocks were used in the first building level.
 The two circular structures unearthed during the excavations are 5–6 meters in diameter and their tops are knitted with branches.
 The entrance part of the buildings was left open and a second wall was built here in the form of a semicircle.
 A door opening is left on this wall.
 Between these two walls, the widest one is 1 meter at the front.
 The buildings were built by excavating the soil and half buried.
 The walls are up to one meter of stone and it is understood that the top was built using the knitting technique.
-In stone masonry walls, 10 cm. there are vertical grooves in width.
+In stone masonry walls, there are vertical grooves 10 centimeters in width.
 It is thought that the buttresses and reed-reed bundles forming the roof were plastered with mud.

 In the middle of both buildings, three tap blocks and a U-shaped hearth were built.
 It is understood that the two buildings in question are not for residential purposes, but for general use by the community.

 In the second building level, stones collected from the nearby Sason Stream were used.
 However, two round structures can be seen here as well, but they are smaller and there is no second wall in front.
 The floors, on the other hand, were formed by carefully placed sandstone blocks.